 Plaza Las Americas

 Plaza Las Americas is the largest mall in the Caribbean, and is located in the Hato Rey district.
-Anchor stores include JC Penney, Macy's, Sears and a Borders books store.
+Anchor stores include JC Penney, Macy's and Sears.
 More than 300 stores can be found at the Plaza, frequented by both locals and visitors.
-Among the restaurants featured in the mall are the Ponderosa Steakhouse, Chili's, and La Terraza food court, which has over 40 eateries.
+Among the restaurants featured in the mall are the Ponderosa Steakhouse, Chili's and La Terraza food court, which has over 40 eateries.
 There are also 22 movie screens here, showing the latest releases.